Table of Contents

 Best selling author Marlon Buchanan is an IT Director by day and a home technology hacker (the good kind) by night.
 He has over 25 years of combined experience as an IT director, software developer, systems analyst, college instructor, and smart home consultant.
 He has a bachelor’s in computer science and engineering from MIT and master’s degrees in business administration and software engineering from Seattle University.

 He has been automating things around his house since he was a kid.
 Now, his wife and kids get to enjoy the fruits of his smart home exploits.
-He is best known for his smart home, home networking, and cord-cutting articles on his blog HomeTechHacker.com, and his book, The Smart Home Manual, The Home Network Manual, and The Personal Cybersecurity Manual.
+He is best known for his smart home, home networking, and cord-cutting articles on his blog HomeTechHacker.com, and his books, The Smart Home Manual, The Home Network Manual, and The Personal Cybersecurity Manual.